itekus009/WA---clinic/index.md

 ## WAClinic for teddy bears.

 ```
-It's a private clinic, when we are operating on stuffed animals.
+It's a private clinic, where we are healing stuffed animals.

 You can find here evrithing about our patients.